 It's all about the shoes.
 Keeping them clean, polishing them after playing, soaking them in water so they mold to your feet when you first get them.
 But, with soccer cleats, it really all comes down to the quality of the leather.
 But there's a question of do you really need kangaroo leather cleats soccer?

 See soccer shoe care - how to take care of your soccer shoes.

 However, what about the pictures you see of kids in Brazil or Africa playing barefooted, and with a ball that doesn't really seem like a ball at all, a patch of yarn cobbled together.
 Is it all about the shoes?
 Is the leather all really important?
 Do young kids need such expensive soccer shoes?

 Image Source - Play Soccer

 My younger brother used to harp on me for buying shoes made of kangaroo leather.
 Then I heard that Kangaroos were everywhere in Australia, all over the place and over breeding, and this seemed to justify killing them and the use of their leather for shoes.
-But just because kangaroos are everywhere and not endangered, it doesn’t make killing them for their hides ok, does it?
+But just because kangaroos are everywhere and not endangered, it doesn’t make killing them for their hides or leather ok, does it?
 And it certainly brings up the question of how they are treated on the whole.